 One of the more unusual places where you can dine in Singapore is the Tanjong Pagar Railway Station.
-The many hawker stalls here cater to the travelers moving between Singapore and Malaysia.
+The many hawker stalls here cater to the travellers moving between Singapore and Malaysia.
 At night, residents living in the vicinity also flock here for the cheap and diverse chow.

 But do you know what’s really unusual about this place? (answer’s at the end of this post.
 Heh.)